linuxscout/strm-tests/README.md

 Category |Command | explaination
 ---------|--------|-------------
-Codage | "base" |    Convert between numeral bases Codage | "arithm" |  Make arithmetic calculs between bases Codage | "mesure" |  Converstion between different mesure units Codage | "float" | Question about floating points representation IEEE-754 Codage | "intervalle" | Question about integer numbers intervalles with VS/Complement1  and complement 2 Codage | "complement" | Complement to one and two Logic | "exp" |     Boolean expression to simplify Logic |"map" |     Simplify a Karnaugh Map
+Codage | "base" |    Convert between numeral bases Codage | "arithm" | Make arithmetic calculus between bases Codage | "mesure" | Conversion between different measure units Codage | "float" | Question about floating points representation IEEE-754 Codage | "intervalle" | Question about integer numbers intervals with VS/Complement 1  and complement 2 Codage | "complement" | Complement to one and two Logic | "exp" |     Boolean expression to simplify Logic |"map" |     Simplify a Karnaugh Map
 Logic |"map-sop" |      Simplify a Karnaugh Map with canonic forms Logic | "function" |    Study a logical function
-Logic | "static_funct" |  Study a logical function given by canonical form Logic | "multi_funct" |   Draw a circuit with multi functions given by minterms
+Logic | "static_funct" |  Study a logical function given by canonical form Logic | "multi_funct" | Draw a circuit with multi functions given by min-terms Sequentiel | "chronogram" | Draw a chronogram question with D, JK, RS flip-flop

 ### Use config file

-We can use a config file to configurate multiple tests generation
+We can use a configuration file to configure multiple tests generation

 see config/quiz.conf